utcoalition/Public-CTF-Writeups/angstromctf-2019/ilikeit/README.md

 I like two integers that I'm thinking of (space separated):
 ```

-Now we fire up `gdb` and take a look at what numbers where looking for.
+Now we fire up `gdb` and take a look at what numbers we're looking for.
 Typing disas main disassembles the main function which is the starting point of the executable.
 ```
 gdb ./i_like_it
 (gdb) disas main